November 15, 2025 (1mo ago) — last updated December 5, 2025 (1mo ago)

 Reactive support answers problems; proactive Customer Success Management prevents them.
 CSM shifts the relationship from transactional to partnership by ensuring customers achieve their desired outcomes.

 • Define customer success outcomes.
-Is success a completed workflow, a usage metric, or measurable ROI?
+Are they completed workflows, usage thresholds, or measurable ROI?

 • Segment customers by ARR, growth potential, or strategic value and build tiered engagement playbooks.

-• Monitor health scores combining usage, support volume, and NPS to flag risk early.
+• Monitor health scores that combine usage, support volume, and NPS to flag risk early.

 • Run regular business reviews with data that proves ROI.